zzzprojects/EntityFramework-Extensions/docs2/pages/getting-started/providers/sqlite-provider.md

  <img src="https://raw.githubusercontent.com/zzzprojects/EntityFramework-Extensions/master/docs2/images/sqlite-2.png">

  Click on the highlighted button to create `Authors` and `Books` tables.
-It is not Code First because we have to create database ourselves but we want to illustrate how Entity Framework for SQLite works.
+It is not Code First because we have to create the database ourselves but we want to illustrate how Entity Framework for SQLite works.

  ## Create Data Model